Bioinformatics Programming Exercises

 Exercise 2 — Logic and Variables Practical

-- Using the ordinal number file on github (ordinal_check.sh)
+Retrieve the ordinal number file from github (ordinal_check.sh) to complete the following exercises:

 wget https://raw.githubusercontent.com/CDCgov/id-bioifx-workshop/refs/heads/main/practical/bash_practical_exercises/logic_and_variable_practical/ordinal_check.sh

-- Exercise 1: change the ordinal statement to execute as true if the number is greater than 50 and less than 100
+- Change the ordinal statement to execute as true if the number is greater than 50 and less than 100

-- Exercise 2: change the ordinal statement to execute as true if the number is less than 25 or greater than 75
+- Change the ordinal statement to execute as true if the number is less than 25 or greater than 75

-- Exercise 3: change the ordinal statement to execute as true if the number is greater than 1 and less than 10, or greater than or equal to 90 and less than 100
+- Change the ordinal statement to execute as true if the number is greater than 1 and less than 10, or greater than or equal to 90 and less than 100

 Possible Solution